Flare576/pokemonGoGuide/manuscript/chapter1.md

 ### The Marathon

 More in the spirit of Pokémon Go's goal of getting you up and moving is finding a location where you can constantly spin Pokéstops.
-It takes less than 5 seconds to zoom in, spin, and zoom back out.
+It takes less than 5 seconds to zoom in, spin, and zoom back out, so, in theory, you could interact with 360 Pokéstops.
+Each Pokéstop could be worth 50XP or 100XP, depending on how many items you get; lets assume an average of 55 (1 in 10 giving 100XP).

+>55 * 360 = 19,800

+Let's call it an even 20,000, and this is just from the Pokéstops; you'll also be able to hatch eggs rapidly with this approach.
+Just watch your inventory level!